wind0419/nodogsplash/lede/README.md

-### Install from OpenWrt feeds
+### Install from LEDE feeds

-The NoDogSplash OpenWrt package is part of the [openwrt-routing](https://github.com/openwrt-routing/packages) feed and can be installed using opkg:
+The NoDogSplash LEDE package is part of the [openwrt-routing](https://github.com/openwrt-routing/packages) feed and can be installed using opkg:

 ```
 opkg update